Nursing Course Description(s)

 Provides a foundation in population health.
 This course includes assessment, intervention and evaluation of culturally diverse and vulnerable populations.
 Service learning is a required component of this course.
 The students will learn the environmental influences upon the health of populations.
 Clinical component.
 Fulfills a general education Level II Cross-Cultural Experience if taken with NURS4010CC, Intercultural lab.
 Fees: Additional fee required.
 Prerequisites: NURS3010, NURS3015, NURS3030, NURS4030

 NURS4020 Leadership and Management in Professional Nursing (3)

-Explore concepts of leadership and management applied within professional nursing practice.
+Explores concepts of leadership and management applied within professional nursing practice.
 Nursing and health care trends within the context of regional, national and international arenas will be explored.
-Emphasis on healthcare systems and policy.
+Emphasis is on healthcare systems and policy.
 Prerequisites: NURS4000, NURS4010

 Students acquire an understanding of the research process and evidence-based practice.
 Students will be guided in applying and incorporating research into evidence-based nursing practice.
 Human subject protection training is required.
 Prerequisites: MATH2240, ENGL1030, NURS3020, NURS3030

 This capstone course facilitates the transition from student to graduate professional nurse and fosters professional growth and development.
 Students will apply knowledge and skills acquired throughout the major under the mentorship of a nurse preceptor.
 Students will review and prepare for the National Council Licensing Examination (NCLEX).The course assists majors to reflect on their educational experience and professional development in light of the institutional values of Northwest Nazarene University.
 Clinical preceptorship of 180 hours.
 Fees: Additional fee required.
 Prerequisites: Instructor's approval